xlrx/DeskHog/README.md

 ## Developing for DeskHog

 Microcontrollers are a pain.
-They've got limited memory and, for our purposes here, you've got to write C++ - but the good news is that platforms like Cursor make that a breeze nowadays!
+They've got limited memory and, for our purposes here, you've got to write C++ - but the good news is that platforms like Cursor make that a breeze nowadays.
+Check out our [vibe-coding guide for tips](#-vibe-coding-with-ai-agents).

 We recommend using [PlatformIO](https://platformio.org/) to ship changes from your computer to DeskHog.
-It’s an all-in-one tool (works great with VS Code or Cursor) that handles the tricky bits of library management, building the firmware, and flashing the microcontroller.
+It’s an all-in-one tool (works great with VS Code or Cursor) that handles the tricky bits of library management, firmware, and flashing the microcontroller.
 PlatformIO streamlines the workflow so you don’t have to wrangle compiler settings or board drivers manually.
 It's even suitable for vibe coders!

 If you want to get into the details, read on.
 If you plan on just vibe coding some ideas into reality, [skip ahead](#-vibe-coding-with-ai-agents).